Axel Lindgren Memorial Trail Closure

 (2) Dedicate City staff time to search and apply for eligible grants;

-(3) Have staff provide monthly progress assessments to the Council; and
+(3) Have staff provide monthly progress assessments to the City Council; and

 (4) Set Memorial weekend 2025 as the target for reopening.

-On May 14, 2025 a permit application was posted at the trailhead for "Repair and maintenance activities, including vegetation trimming and replacement of the cable steps at the base of the trail, in order to keep the trail publicly accessible".
+On May 14, 2025 the City posted a permit application at the trailhead for "Repair and maintenance activities, including vegetation trimming and replacement of the cable steps at the base of the trail, in order to keep the trail publicly accessible".
+The application was for active repairs and maintenance in the current configuration.